greenelab/deep-review/sections/03_categorize.md

 denoising autoencoder architecture applied to the number and co-occurrence of clinical test events, though not the results of those tests, constructed features that were more useful for disease prediction than other existing feature construction methods [@doi:10.1038/srep26094].
-Taken together, these results support the potential of unsupervised feature construction in this domain.
+Razavian et al.
+[@arvix:1608.00647] used a set of 18 common lab tests to predict disease onset using both CNN and LSTM architectures and demonstrated and improvement over baseline regression models.
 However, numerous challenges including data integration (patient demographics, family history, laboratory tests, text-based patient records, image analysis, genomic data) and better handling of streaming temporal data with many features, will need to be overcome before we can fully assess the